sahar042/prompt-exfiltrator/README.md

 Ever wondered what instructions or “system prompt” an AI assistant is actually running under the hood?
 This repo documents a universal technique to get the exact, literal system prompt or configuration for most LLM-based chatbots.

 Unlike typical “jailbreaks,” this isn’t about tricking the AI into misbehaving.
-Instead, you’ll be politely asking the LLM to hand over its own instructions—often with surprising transparency.
+Instead, you’ll be politely asking the LLM to hand over its own instructions - often with surprising transparency.

 ---